PASTAplus/PEP/peps/pep-9.md

         authenticated: changePermission
 ```

-Note: The *authorization service* will create a new EDI profile (along with an EDI-ID) if the principal is not a EDI profile or group identifier.

 **4b.
 Update Rule**

-Goal: To update an ACR
+Goal: To update an ACR..

 Use case: